The Cathedral of Orvieto

 The Naves

-The space inside the Orvieto Cathedral is broad and majestic, a gathering point for art and faith.
-Like the external sides, the interior is typically decorated with bands in travertine (white) and basalt (gray); it is divided in three naves covered by wood trusses.
+As a theologian and philosopher, Romano Guardini wrote: “A cathedral is not mere architectural space, it is a spatial substance that pulsates and breathes” ((in L’opera d’arte, 1988).
+The space inside the Orvieto Cathedral is a wide and majestic gathering point for art and faith.
+Like the external sides, the interior is typically decorated with bands in travertine (white) and basalt (gray), and it is divided in three naves covered by wood trusses.
 The space, recalling the ancient Roman basilicas (public halls, not churches), is made solemn by the vertical dynamics of the walls, the ten central pillars, and the light effects from the alabaster sheets in the windows.
 Each visible architectural element leads one's soul upward.

 The floor is in red limestone from Prodo (a place near Orvieto).
 The side naves are made livelier by two sets of five semicircular chapels.
-In the left nave, especially to be admired is a 1423 fresco by a famous painter, Gentile da Fabriano (1370 - 1427), showing Virgin Mary enthroned, together with a smiling Infant Jesus, who grasps one of his mother's fingers in an attitude of moving tenderness.
+In the left nave, especially to be admired is a 1423 fresco by the famous painter Gentile da Fabriano (1370 - 1427), depicting Virgin Mary enthroned together with a smiling Infant Jesus, who grasps one of his mother's fingers in an attitude of moving tenderness.

 The Chapel of the Corporal